lawrancej/CompilerDesign/index.md

 ### What is a translator?

-It is a comupter program that translates a source program (high level language) into object program (machine level language).
+Within a compiler, a translator converts an [abstract syntax tree](#what-is-an-abstract-syntax-tree) into an [intermediate representation](#what-is-are-intermediate-representations).

 Optimization
 ------------